ethpandaops/spamoor/README.md

 The tool provides multiple scenarios, that focus on different aspects of blob transactions.
 One of the scenarios must be selected to run the tool:

+#### `spamoor blobs`

+The `blobs` scenario sends out normal blobs with random data only.\
+No replacement or cancellation transactions are being send.

+#### `spamoor blob-replacements`

+The `blob-replacements` scenario sends out blobs and always tries to replace these blobs with replacement blob transactions a few seconds later, further replacement transactions are being sent until inclusion in a block.

+#### `spamoor blob-conflicting`

+The `blob-conflicting` scenario sends out blob transactions and conflicting normal transactions at the same time or with a small delay.

-#### `blob-spammer combined`
+#### `spamoor blob-combined`

-For general testing, there is a `combined` scenario, which combines parts of all other scenarios in a randomized way.
+For general testing, there is a `blob-combined` scenario, which combines parts of all other blob scenarios in a randomized way.

 ```
-Usage of blob-spammer combined:
+Usage of spamoor blob-combined:
 Required (at least one of):
   -c, --count uint            Total number of blob transactions to send
   -t, --throughput uint       Number of blob transactions to send per slot